bbroerman30/I2C_Sound/README.md

 The sound files are uncompressed WAV files (working on adding others) and all are contained in the root directory of a MicroSD card inserted into the AudioBFF.
 The speaker should be a 3w 4ohm - 8 ohm speaker, connected by a micro molex plug.
 (See AudioBFF link above)

 I wrote this for my Fallout 4 PipBoy 3000 project, as I was unsatisfied using the AdaFruit SoundFx board.

+Start by including the library header file

+#include "I2C_SoundBoard.h";

+Then, declare an instance of the class:

+//
+// Address for the I2C controlled sound board.
+//
+#define I2C_DEV_ADDR 0x55
+I2C_SoundBoard sound;

+Then call begin in your startup function:

+ sound.begin( I2C_DEV_ADDR, &Wire );

+ In the remainder of your program, just make the calls as needed:

+ sound.setVolume(6);
+ sound.playSound( "radio4", 0, false );

+ etc.